hyperaudio/website/README.md

 # If editing SCSS files and managing vendor assets with Bower:

-Just run a local server on the root of this repo
+Just run a local server on the root of this repo:

     $ gem install compass
     $ npm install -g bower